leapdao/bridge-ui/README.md

 You can:

-- View and buy slots
+- View and buy slots (if PoS plasma contract is set)
 - Make deposit
 - Transfer plasma tokens
 - Exit UTXOs